 My mother is 5’1” and has the beginnings of osteoporosis.
-In May, she walked into a recommended doctor’s office to make an appointment to address this issue.
+In May, she walked into a doctor’s office to make an appointment to address the issue.

 The receptionist studied his computer.
-“New patient,” he said, barely looking up at her.
+“New patient,” he said, not looking up at her.
 “Next appointment is November.”

-“Okay,” my mother said, pointing to the desk he worked at, “but by then I won’t be able to see over this thing.”
+“Okay,” my mother said and she pointed to the desk.
+“But by then I won’t be able to see over this thing.”

-I still laugh every time I think of that joke and how the man behind the desk just stared at her, not getting the humor at all.
+I still laugh every time I think of that joke and how the man behind the desk just stared at her, not getting her humor at all.

 My mother is funny.
 She can be really funny.
 And my grandmother, her mother, was funny too.